elfrances/actFileTool/README.md

     --set-speed <avg-speed>
         Use the specified average speed value (in km/h) to generate missing timestamps, or to replace the existing timestamps, in the input file.
-    --sma-metric {elevation|grade|power}
-        Specifies the metric to be smoothed out by the Simple Moving Average.
-    --sma-window <size>
-        Size of the window used to compute the Simple Moving Average of the selected values, in order to smooth them out.
-It must be an odd value.
     --start-time <time>
         Start time for the activity (in UTC time).
 The timestamp of each point is adjusted accordingly.
 Format is: 2018-01-22T10:01:10Z.